Starbucks Sous Vide Egg Bites Bacon Gruyere

 • Heat them on high for 30 seconds.

-• Check the temperature and heat for 15-30 seconds, if needed, until they are heated.
+• Check the temperature and heat for an additional 15-30 seconds, if needed, until they are heated through.

 Note that the reheating time may vary depending on the number of egg bites and the wattage of your microwave or oven.
 Always check the temperature of the egg bites before consuming to ensure they are fully heated through.